jacksmith15/statham-schema/docs/source/compatibility.rst

         }
     }

 This type of schema is **not currently supported** by ``statham``.
-In particular, attempting to :func:`~statham.dsl.parser.parse` a schema containing recursive references will raise a :exc:`~statham.dsl.exceptions.FeatureNotImplementedError`.
+In particular, attempting to :func:`~statham.schema.parser.parse` a schema containing recursive references will raise a :exc:`~statham.schema.exceptions.FeatureNotImplementedError`.

 .. note::

-    It is possible, but not recommended, to create recursive schemas directly in the DSL:
+    It is possible, but not recommended, to create recursive schemas directly in ``statham``:

     .. code-block:: python